Alleyne's Academy: Grounds

 The Forrester Centre, dedicated to specialist technology subjects, such as: Electronics, Resistant Materials, Engineering, Woodwork, Metalwork, Textiles, Food, Vocational Art, Applied Art and Graphics.
 The building was opened by Lord Alex Bennett II and the large metal storage tin in the centre of the Quad was decorated with graffiti art on 10/12/2009 by a small group of Years 9 and 11 students.

 The main school, which includes 3 floors, a library which recently was turned into a Sixth Form Quiet Study Area and Access Unit.

 The Houseblock, consisting of a newly refurbished dining hall on the ground level, then maths rooms on the first and second floors.
 Also located on the first floor is the Learning Support Centre.

 The Dove Studio, specially designed and refurbished, for drama purposes.
-It is equipped with special carpet and sound dampening on all walls, black out blinds, a lighting rig suspended from the ceiling and many power points around the room which can be used to plug floor standing light in, all controlled from a Strand Lighting Desk.
+It is equipped with special carpet and sound dampening on all walls, black out blinds, a lighting rig suspended from the ceiling and many power points around the room which can be used to plug floor standing lights in, all controlled from a Strand Lighting Desk.
 A sound system and stage blocks that can be used during performances.

-The theatre is part of the main school building, this has a raised stage and raked seating of 200.
+The theatre is part of the main school building, this has a raised stage and raked seating for 200.
 Very recently the whole sound system has been replaced.
-The lighting is suspended above the stage on bars and there is also lighting in the ceiling of the theatre, all of which can be controlled form the control room.
-This has recently been refurbished with a brand new sound desk and amplifier and also includes strand lighting system.
+The lighting is suspended above the stage on bars and there is also lighting in the ceiling of the theatre, all of which can be controlled from the control room.
+This has recently been refurbished with a brand new sound desk and amplifier and also includes a Strand lighting system.
 The theatre is also equipped with a loop system for people with hearing difficulties.

 There is also the main school hall, which can seat around 300 people.
 This also has a reasonably sized stage, with house tabs at the front.
-The lighting in the hall is suspended from the ceiling above the stage and also from the walls of the hall, all of which can be controlled centrally using one of the strand lighting desks.
+The lighting in the hall is suspended from the ceiling above the stage and also from the walls of the hall, all of which can be controlled centrally using one of the Strand lighting desks.

 Most, if not all of the classrooms in the school, are equipped with interactive whiteboards.
 There are also the English blocks and an extensive library in the school.